polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/06-first-functions.md

 			CollectibleMap::<T>::insert(collectible.unique_id, collectible);
 			CollectiblesCount::<T>::put(new_count);

-			// Deposit the "Collectiblereated" event.
+			// Deposit the "CollectibleCreated" event.
 			Self::deposit_event(Event::CollectibleCreated { collectible: unique_id, owner: owner.clone() });

 			// Returns the unique_id of the new collectible if this succeeds